Corporate governance report

 A key aspect of the group's activities includes marketing and distribution.
 As a result, the reputation of and relationships with its customers and all other stakeholders is assessed in all of the board's actions, and not in isolation.
-Further insight into the group's activities is provided to the chairman at regularly convened Executive Committee meetings, which are attended by the executive directors and other senior members of management.
+Further insight into the group's activities is provided to the chairman at regularly convened chairman's review meetings, which are attended by the executive directors and other senior members of management.
 The skills set required of executive directors of other group companies is determined by the Assore executive.
 Attendance by external advisers at meetings of the board and its various committees is arranged when considered necessary.

 PRINCIPLE 10: The governing body should ensure that the appointment of, and delegation to, management contributes to role clarity and the effective exercise of authority and responsibility